Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 <a name="Ex6Task6" />
 #### Task 6 - Displaying information About a Specific Album####

 In this task, you will implement the **Store/Details** view to display information about a specific album.
 In this Hands-on Lab, everything you will display about the album is already contained in the **View** template.
-So, instead of creating a **StoreDetailsViewModel** class you will use the current **StoreBrowseViewModel** template passing the Album to it.
+So, instead of creating a **StoreDetailsViewModel** class, you will use the current **StoreBrowseViewModel** template passing the Album to it.

 1. Close the browser if needed, to return to the Visual Studio window.
 Add a new **Details** view for the **StoreController**'s **Details** action method.
 To do this, right-click the **Details** method in the **StoreController** class and click **Add View**.